National Guard's All Guard marksmanship team members take home honors

 |Downloads:

-This work, National Guard's All Guard marksmanship team members take home honors [Image 5 of 5], by SFC Whitney Hughes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, National Guard's All Guard marksmanship team members take home honors, by SFC Whitney Hughes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT